-Before its worlwide launch, I spent some nights playing Detroit: Become Human (thank you Sony for the experience!), an adventure game developed by Quantic Dream, expanding on the studio’s legacy of gripping, narrative driven experiences (Fahrenheit / Heavy Rain™ / Beyond: Two Souls™), and published by Sony Interactive Entertainment for the PlayStation 4.
+Before its worldwide launch, I spent some nights playing Detroit: Become Human (thank you Sony for the experience!), an adventure game developed by Quantic Dream, expanding on the studio’s legacy of gripping, narrative-driven experiences (Fahrenheit / Heavy Rain™ / Beyond: Two Souls™), and published by Sony Interactive Entertainment for the PlayStation 4.

-Set in the near-future metropolis of Detroit during the year 2038, the Quantic’s game is rejuvenating this 19th century tech-hub and the largest U.S. city to file for… bankruptcy in 2013, by the invention and introduction of androids into everyday life.
-I know, you are thinking about progress, digital displays and other crazy stuff, but the game is underlining also the lack of jobs and the stress of the mankind related to it.
+Set in the near-future metropolis of Detroit during the year 2038, the Quantic’s game is rejuvenating this 19th-century tech-hub and the largest U.S. city to file for… bankruptcy in 2013, by the invention and introduction of androids into everyday life.
+I know, you are thinking about progress, digital displays, and other crazy stuff, but the game is underlining also the lack of jobs and the stress of mankind related to it.

 ➡ The BRAIN (rating 10/10)

-Markus was accused for his owner’s death and split in pieces.
+Markus was accused of his owner’s death and split into pieces.
 I have found myself (as Markus) in an android yard full of body parts and electronic devices that they are using to see or hear.
 After 10 minutes of search, I was able to walk away from that yard with a fully functional Markus.

 Kara is the only android that escaped with no injuries at all.
 At least until now. 🙂